Dasharo/dasharo-blobs/msi/ms7d25/README.md

 The directory contains blobs to produce a full Dasharo firmware image compatible with MSI PRO Z690-A variants (DDR4 and DDR5 with or without WIFI).

+Do not use or load software from this repository until you have carefully read the licenses assigned to the relevant components.
+By downloading or using the software component from this repository, you agree to the terms of license associated with the given software component.
+If you do not wish to so agree, do not install or use the software from this repository.
+Association of the software components and licenses is presented below.

-* `me.bin` - Intel Management Engine 16.1.30.2255, subject to
+* `me.bin` - Intel Management Engine
-  [INTEL SOFTWARE LICENSE AGREEMENT][INTEL SLA]
+  - Version: v16.1.30.2255,
+  - License: [PV Intel OBL Software License Agreement 11.2.2017][INTEL SLA]
-* `descriptor.bin` - Intel Flash descriptor, subject to
+* `descriptor.bin` - Intel Flash Descriptor
-  [INTEL SOFTWARE LICENSE AGREEMENT][INTEL SLA]
+  - Version: v1.0,
+  - License: [PV Intel OBL Software License Agreement 11.2.2017][INTEL SLA]

-Intel Management Engine and Flash descriptor have been generated from Intel CSME for Raptor Lake-S 16.1.30.2255v5 Consumer software kit using genuine components provided by Intel, subject to the [INTEL SOFTWARE LICENSE AGREEMENT][INTEL SLA].
+Intel Management Engine and Flash Descriptor have been generated from Intel CSME for Raptor Lake-S 16.1.30.2255v5 Consumer software kit using genuine components provided by Intel, subject to the
+[PV Intel OBL Software License Agreement 11.2.2017][INTEL SLA].
-Apart from the components in the CSME software kit, a Chipset Initialization binary has been generated from the Intel PCH Chipset Initialization Kit v160.02.99.1014, subject to the [INTEL SOFTWARE LICENSE AGREEMENT][INTEL SLA].
+Apart from the components in the CSME software kit, a Chipset Initialization binary has been generated from the Intel PCH Chipset Initialization Kit v160.02.99.1014, subject to the

-By using above components you agree to the
-[INTEL SOFTWARE LICENSE AGREEMENT][INTEL SLA].
+[PV Intel OBL Software License Agreement 11.2.2017][INTEL SLA].

 You can verify the binary hashes using signatures made by the Dasharo release keys for given platform available on [3mdeb-secpack](https://github.com/3mdeb/3mdeb-secpack).